 When it comes to cleaning, we are accustomed to instant results and black and white proof.
 A wipe of the counter results in crumbs, a swipe of windex produces a clear view.
-Indoor air quality solutions aren’t always as clear cut.
+Indoor air quality solutions aren’t always as clear-cut.
 And because we cannot see air particles with the naked eye, it’s easy to start to doubt whether or not an air purifier is even working to eliminate indoor pollutants.

 So, maybe you’ve taken the plunge and bought an air purifier or air purification system, but want to test it yourself to make sure it’s working.
-Or perhaps, you’re considering investing in a purifier and not only want to make sure they work, but make sure they’re effective at improving IAQ.
+Or perhaps, you’re considering investing in a purifier and not only want to make sure they work but make sure they’re effective at improving IAQ.
 Here are a few easy ways to test an air purifier yourself.

 Is My Air Purifier Working?

 We promise–you are not the first person to ask that question.
 While air purifiers are a popular air quality solution on the market, they operate in the background to provide cleaner air, which can cause a bit of suspicion.
-Whether you simply can’t tell and want a peace of mind or are looking to test the purifier’s efficacy, we can suggest a couple steps.
-Keep in mind that the tests look a bit different depending on the system, method of purification and whether its a whole-home solution or portable purifier.
+Whether you simply can’t tell and want peace of mind or are looking to test the purifier’s efficacy, we can suggest a couple of steps.
+Keep in mind that the tests look a bit different depending on the system, method of purification and whether it’s a whole-home solution or portable purifier.

 1. Airflow Test

 First, check the system’s airflow.
 A working air purifier features clear, consistent airflow.
 If the purifier is clearly not blowing out air (easily determined by placing your hand in front of the system) then there’s likely a problem.
 If you are unable to hear anything, that’s also a sign the purifier isn’t working.
 Conversely, if there is a lot of noise coming from the unit or it seems like the purifier is exerting extreme effort to blow air–that’s also a problem.
 You’re looking for the ideal middle sweet spot when it comes to airflow.